Facebook Riddle Llama Profile Pictures: Do They Contain Malware Or Hacks? + Answer

 In reality, the riddle doesn't give us enough information to decide on a definitive answer!

-The riddle has also started using a Zebra as a profile image.
-As this is a very new chain message, it will likely continue to morph - most likely we'll see different animals or different riddles used as people continue to build on the original message.
+The riddle did the rounds in 2013, using a Giraffe as a profile image.
+It has also started going around using a Zebra as a profile image.
+Like all chain messages, it will likely continue to morph - most likely we'll see different animals or different riddles used as people continue to build on the original message.

-No. The viral message is JUST text that says to change the profile image to a giraffe - any person who uses a giraffe as their profile image must find their own image, whether that's via another friend's image, a free stock photo site or Google image search (remember that ALL images on Google image search are copyright UNLESS stated otherwise.)
+No. The viral message is JUST text that says to change the profile image to a llama - any person who uses a llama as their profile image must find their own image, whether that's via another friend's image, a free stock photo site or Google image search (remember that ALL images on Google image search are copyright UNLESS stated otherwise.)

-This means that every person who uploads a giraffe image gets their image from a different place, so there is no chance that the image contains malware, unless every giraffe image on the entire internet suddenly became infected (that's a joke, by the way).
+This means that every person who uploads a llama image gets their image from a different place, so there is no chance that the image contains malware, unless every llama image on the entire internet suddenly became infected (that's a joke, by the way).

-Is Anonymous Using A Giraffe To Hack Your Computer?
+Is Anonymous Using A Llama To Hack Your Computer?

 This is no different than someone claiming that "Anyone who has painted their fingernails red will get hacked".
 It's probably safer to have a generic animal as a profile picture than your REAL photo.
 An impossibly large group, from dozens of countries and using many different operating systems and ISPs.